marcverhagen/cs217b/databases/alchemy/README.md

 'fc3bb2a43ff1103895a4ee315ee27740'
 ```

 The second configuration setting defines a local path for the database.
-The prefix `sqlite:` specifies we use an SQLite database and the three slashes indicate a relative path so `db_users.sqlite` is assumed to be in a directory named `instances`, but at this point the database does not exist yet.
+The prefix `sqlite:` specifies we use an SQLite database and the three slashes indicate a relative path so `db_users.sqlite` is assumed to be in a directory named `instances`, but at this point the database does not yet exist.
 The third setting is added because without it you get a depreciation warning, set it to True if you want to use the Flask-SQLAlchemy event system, which is unlikely.
 The last line creates a database object, but still does not create anything on disk.

 When you print the `db` variable you will see something like: